jstnswn/Loopr/README.md

 # General Overview

-Loopr is a image sharing website inspred inspired by [Flickr](https://www.flickr.com/).
+Loopr is an image sharing website inspred inspired by [Flickr](https://www.flickr.com/).
 User can upload their own images, create albums, and browse images from other users.

 # Technologies Used